Location, Location, Location!

 This location has very cool, fun, urban, and unique backgrounds!
 It’s in Costa Mesa and is a great spot to combine with the beach about 15 minutes away.

 This one is pretty self-explanatory.
-The beach is beautiful, classic, fun and OH SO California!
-You just can’t go wrong with this location in So.
-Cal.
+The beach is beautiful, classic, fun and OH SO Southern California!
+You just can’t go wrong with the beach and the cute towns that often accompany them for extra backdrops and settings.

 Surprise me!